 So after the excitement of the many clemencies for marijuana prisoners that came on former President Trump’s last day in office, Vanessa contacted me wanting to help those who had been left behind.
 Over the years she has used her jewelry business, Silverkind, to raise funds for lots of worthy causes, but this time she very generously wanted to help these four prisoners.

 Vanessa designed a series of pendants that could be hung on a neck chain or used as keychains.
 She is donating 100% of the sales of these items (minus shipping and Etsy fees) to the commissary accounts of Parker Coleman, Edwin Rubis, Luke Scarmazzo, and Lance Gloor.

-So now is your chance to own a piece a cannabis history, as these four represent a cross-section of what we hope are the final remaining federal marijuana prisoners.
+Now is your chance to own a piece a cannabis history, as these four represent a cross-section of what we hope are some of the final remaining federal marijuana prisoners.
 Not only will you own a piece of history, you will be seriously helping out a federal prisoner caged for our precious plant.

 MORE ABOUT THE POWs: